-No. of Concession, name 10 C

-1.00 с.
-N I

-1.00 ι.
-IN.
-16

-1.00 E . • • IL.

-5

-Yes.
+□ No ✓ Yes.
 If yes, check the type of alignment, if any, between the state/territory's quality standards and other standards.
 Check all that apply.

-Programs that meet state/territory preK standards are able to meet all or part of the quality improvement standards (e.g., content of the standards is the same, there is a reciprocal agreement between preK programs and the quality improvement system).

-Programs that meet federal Head Start Program Performance Standards are able to meet all or part of the quality improvement standards (e.g., content of the standards is the same, there is a reciprocal agreement between Head Start programs and the quality improvement system).

-Programs that meet national accreditation standards are able to meet all or part of the quality improvement standards (e.g., content of the standards is the same, an alternative pathway exists to meeting the standards).

-Programs that meet all or part of state/territory school-age quality standards.

-Programs that achieve Maryland Program Accreditation (state accreditation) are able to meet part of the quality improvement standards through an alternative pathway.

-7.4.4 Do the state/territory's quality standards build on its licensing requirements and other regulatory requirements?

-Yes.
-If yes, check any links between the state/territory's quality standards and licensing requirements

-Requires that a provider meet basic licensing requirements to qualify for the base level of the QRIS.

-- State/territory license is a "rated" license - Other.

-Compliance with licensing requirements is part of defining the quality rating for the program.
+Programs that meet state/territory preK standards are able to meet all or part of the quality improvement standards (e.g., content of the standards is the same, there is a reciprocal agreement between preK programs and the quality able to meet all or part of the quality improvement standards (e.g., content of the standards is the same, there is a reciprocal agreement between Head Start programs and the quality improvement system). ☑ Programs that meet national accreditation standards are able to meet all or part of the quality improvement standards (e.g., content of the standards is the same, an alternative pathway exists to meeting the standards).
+V Programs that meet all or part of state/territory school-age quality standards.
+V Other.
+De escribe: Pr ograms that achieve Maryland Program Accreditation (state accreditation) are able to meet part of the quality improvement standards through an alternative pathway. □ N es.
+If yes, check any links between the state/territory's quality standards and licensing requirements ✓ Requires that a provider meet basic licensing requirements to qualify for the base level of the QRIS.
+V Embeds licensing into the QRIS State/territory license is a "rated" license V Other.
+De escribe: :C nr ompliance with licensing requirements is part of defining the quality rating for the річ ompliance with licensing requirements is part of defining the quality rating for the ogram.